nowaxik/Twitte/README.md

 1. Login
 2. Password
-3. name that will be displayed (for example: first and last name)
+3. Name that will be displayed (for example: first and last name)
-4. email address
+4. Email address
 5. Date of birth

 If all the fields have been filled in correctly, the whole registration process should pass without any problems and you will be taken to the login page where you will be able to log in to the service for the first time.